guardian/scalatra-openid-consumer/README.md

 ### User authorisation

-This trait is for informing the application that an authentication has been successful and gives the application a change to reject that user based on some critera which this extension would not know about, a banned user for example.
+This trait is for informing the application that an authentication has been successful and gives the application a chance to reject that user based on some criteria which this extension would not know about, a banned user for example.

 Again, there is a default implementation which allows all users in.